-The City of Stockholm Conditions for purchasing land area: The City decides purchase price, access, payments and informs the developers; Land use: The City calculates the approximate amount of dwellings as well as communicates the overall plans of the area with the developers.
-In the case of Hammarby, it was in this early phase that the City introduced the sustainable development goals and the associated design principles; Relocation of pipes: The City provides and pays for the relocation of existing pipes that must be moved in order to build on the land.
-Developers Construction costs: Responsible for the design and the construction costs within the land area as per the City's requirements; Waste disposal management: Developers should connect their land to a communal facility for underground waste transportation.
-The developers are responsible for financing the installation of the vacuum waste system; Park and vegetation: Responsible for protecting trees and vegetation; Storm water: Primarily taken care of by developers in the area.
-If that is not possible, there is a chance to connect the storm water to the Stockholm Water network; Accessibility in Outdoor Environment: Developers undertake the design and construction of land area and follows the city's guidelines for making the outdoor environment accessible to people with disabilities; Quality of Design: Developers agree to participate in efforts to establish quality programs for creation and to follow the program during the design, procurement, and construction; Carpool: Developers must inform the residents of the available carpool activities in Hammarby Sjöstad; Liquidated damages: If the developers have not fulfilled their parts of the contract within a certain time period, they have to pay a penalty.13 Joint (City and Developers) Coordination and timeline: The City and developers agree to coordinate contracts within the land area of the city contractors, other developers, and the management hauling companies.
-They must also establish a common timeline; Soil contamination: The City was responsible for soil contamination and pays for remediation or transport and disposal of contaminated soil to a certain benchmark.
-The developers are responsible and pay for the handling of contaminated soil above that benchmark. • Requirements and goals for energy conservation: Developers are responsible for the design and construction of the land area which should meet the City's general requirements and goals for energy efficient solutions and choice of renewable energy in new construction projects.
-In addition to the City's general requirements, the developers must also meet the requirements and pursue objectives in accordance with the "Environmental Program for Hammarby Sjöstad."
-The developers must provide energy data from the development process to the city.
+The City of • Conditions for purchasing land area: The City decides purchase price, access, Stockholm payments and informs the developers; • Land use: The City calculates the approximate amount of dwellings as well as communicates the overall plans of the area with the developers.
+In the case of Hammarby, it was in this early phase that the City introduced the sustainable development goals and the associated design principles; • Relocation of pipes: The City provides and pays for the relocation of existing pipes that must be moved in order to build on the land.
+Developers • Construction costs: Responsible for the design and the construction costs within the land area as per the City's requirements; • Waste disposal management: Developers should connect their land to a communal facility for underground waste transportation.
+The developers are responsible for financing the installation of the vacuum waste system; • Park and vegetation: Responsible for protecting trees and vegetation; • Storm water: Primarily taken care of by developers in the area.
+If that is not possible, there is a chance to connect the storm water to the Stockholm Water network; • Accessibility in Outdoor Environment: Developers undertake the design and construction of land area and follows the city's guidelines for making the outdoor environment accessible to people with disabilities; • Quality of Design: Developers agree to participate in efforts to establish quality programs for creation and to follow the program during the design, procurement, and construction: • Carpool: Developers must inform the residents of the available carpool activities in Hammarby Sjöstad; • Liquidated damages: If the developers have not fulfilled their parts of the contract within a certain time period, they have to pay a penalty.
+13 Joint (City • Coordination and timeline: The City and developers agree to coordinate contracts and within the land area of the city contractors, other developers, and the Developers) management hauling companies.
+They must also establish a common timeline; • Soil contamination: The City was responsible for soil contamination and pays for remediation or transport and disposal of contaminated soil to a certain

-13 Liquidated damages (in Swedish vite) are monetary amounts that have to be paid on demand from a court or other authority if the developer has failed to comply with the City's decision.
+Liquidated damages (in Swedish vite) are monetary amounts that have to be paid on demand from a court or other authority if the developer has failed to comply with the City's decision.